London

 London: The Honest Guide

-London is the largest city in Europe, capital of a country that has been producing opinion and exporting culture for several centuries, and a genuinely excellent place to spend a week provided you understand a few things in advance.
+London is the largest city in Europe, has been producing and exporting culture for several centuries, and is a genuinely excellent place to spend a week provided you understand a few things going in.
 The cost of living is high.
-The weather is not reliably good.
+The weather is not reliable.
 The tube is mostly reliable but old and prone to overcrowding.
-The free museums are extraordinary.
-The restaurant scene is world-class if you know where to look.
-And the city has enough depth - architecturally, historically, culturally - that even frequent visitors keep finding new things.
+The free museums are among the best in the world.
+The restaurant scene is outstanding in the right places.
+And the city has enough depth that frequent visitors keep finding new things.

-National Gallery on Trafalgar Square has one of the strongest collections of European painting anywhere.
-The Sainsbury Wing holds the medieval and early Renaissance paintings - van Eyck, Botticelli, Leonardo.
+National Gallery on Trafalgar Square holds one of the strongest collections of European painting anywhere.
+The Sainsbury Wing has the medieval and early Renaissance work, van Eyck’s Arnolfini Portrait, Botticelli, Leonardo.
 The main building has Vermeer, Rembrandt, Velazquez, Turner, Seurat.
-Allow 3 hours minimum.
-Free, timed entry only for special exhibitions.
+Free, no timed entry needed for the permanent collection.

-Victoria & Albert Museum in South Kensington is the world’s largest decorative arts museum, which sounds niche but covers ceramics, fashion, jewellery, furniture, sculpture, photographs, and textiles across world cultures spanning 5,000 years.
-Spend an afternoon with no plan and keep walking until something stops you.
+Victoria & Albert Museum in South Kensington is the world’s largest decorative arts museum: ceramics, fashion, jewellery, furniture, sculpture, photographs, and textiles across world cultures spanning 5,000 years.
+An afternoon with no plan works well here.

-Natural History Museum in South Kensington has the best dinosaur collection in Europe.
-The building itself - Alfred Waterhouse’s 1881 Gothic Revival cathedral of science - is worth entering for the architecture alone.
-The Hope the blue whale skeleton hanging in the central hall replaced the famous Dippy the diplodocus in 2017.
+Natural History Museum in South Kensington.
+The building (Alfred Waterhouse’s 1881 Gothic Revival) is worth entering for the architecture alone.
+Hope the blue whale skeleton in the central hall replaced Dippy the diplodocus in 2017.
 Free.

 Neighbourhoods

-Borough Market at London Bridge is the best food market in London: 100 stalls selling serious produce, cheese, bread, charcuterie, and prepared food.
-Thursday-Saturday.
-Go on a Thursday to avoid the peak Saturday crowds.
-The lunch options (salt beef sandwiches from Monmouth Coffee’s neighbours, Ethiopian food, high-end fishmonger stalls) are some of the best cheap eats in London.
+Borough Market at London Bridge: 100 stalls selling serious produce, cheese, bread, charcuterie, and prepared food.
+Thursday through Saturday.
+Go Thursday to avoid peak Saturday crowds.
+The lunch options (salt beef sandwiches, Ethiopian food) are among the best cheap eats in London.

 Where to Eat

-St John Bread and Wine on Commercial Street is Fergus Henderson’s influence in compact form: nose-to-tail British cooking, excellent charcuterie, superb toast, and a wine list that takes British and natural wines seriously.
+St John Bread and Wine on Commercial Street: nose-to-tail British cooking, excellent charcuterie, superb toast.
 Lunch is the value option.
 Mains £18-28.

-Padella on Southwark Street is 18 months to see whether the queue has shortened since it opened in 2016 (it hasn’t).
-Fresh pasta, very good tagliarini cacio e pepe, prices that make no sense for the quality (£8-14 per dish).
+Padella on Southwark Street: fresh pasta, very good tagliarini cacio e pepe, prices that make no sense for the quality (£8-14 per dish).
 No reservations.
+The queue has not shortened since it opened in 2016.

-Rochelle Canteen in the bike sheds of a former school in Shoreditch is open for lunch and serves exactly what’s available on the day - typically 3-4 dishes changing with the season and the market.
-Serious cooking, calm atmosphere, £15-25.
-No sign outside; ring the bell.
+Rochelle Canteen in the bike sheds of a former school in Shoreditch: open for lunch, 3-4 dishes changing with the season and market.
+No sign outside.
+Ring the bell.

-Kiln on Brewer Street in Soho does northern Thai and Burmese cooking over a wood-fire grill in a narrow room.
-The brisket curry noodles and clay pot pork are very good.
-Book, or be prepared to eat at the bar watching the kitchen.
-Mains £14-22.
+Kiln on Brewer Street in Soho: northern Thai and Burmese cooking over wood-fire grill.
+The brisket curry noodles are very good.
+Book, or eat at the bar.

 Getting Around

-Buy an Oyster card or use contactless payment.
-A single tube ride in Zone 1-2 is £2.80; the daily cap is £8.10 (as of 2025), which means you can’t spend more than that per day on travel regardless of how many journeys you make.
-The tube closes around midnight; Night Tube services run on Friday and Saturday nights on five lines.
-Walking between central neighbourhoods (Trafalgar Square to Borough Market is 20 minutes; Shoreditch to the British Museum is 25 minutes) is usually faster and more interesting than the tube for short trips.
+Buy an Oyster card or use contactless payment on the tube.
+Single Zone 1-2 ride is currently £2.80; the daily cap means you cannot spend more than £8.10 per day regardless of how many journeys you make.
+Night Tube on Friday and Saturday nights on five lines.
+Walking between central neighbourhoods (Trafalgar Square to Borough Market is 20 minutes) is usually faster and more interesting than the tube for short distances.